egn12/D3/README.md

 ## Basic D3 Visualizations

-Here you will find some annotated D3 visualizations as well as a brief tutorial on modifying each.
+Here I'm just learning some D3 by modifying basic visualizations available on blocks:

 1. Interactive bar graph: with (1) hover (2) window resize and (3) count + frequency; builds on the following [example](http://bl.ocks.org/Caged/6476579)

 2. Dendogram (in progress); builds on the following [example](https://bl.ocks.org/mbostock/4339083)

+3. Scatterplot (in progress):  builds on the following [example](http://bl.ocks.org/weiglemc/6185069)